kammitama5/kammitama5.github.io/_posts/2018-1-11-Wednesday-January-11th.md

   So that's certainly interesting.

 - Anyways, that's it for now.
-Oh, I also got rejected by a company, but no worries because after last night's conversations, it probably would not have been a good fit, in any case.
+Oh, I also got rejected by a company, but no worries because after last night's conversations, it probably would not have been a good fit, in any case (lol).

+- So maybe I sound like I'm a little mixed up right now, but it's OK.
+It's good to be thoughtful and conscientious.

 ## And..that's it.